 It’s hard to be humble like that at Christmastime, though.
 Isn’t it?
 We would rather think about ourselves, wouldn’t we?
 We would rather think about the cookies we like best, about the presents we want most, about the movies we want to watch.
 It can be so easy to be selfish instead of humble.

 That’s one reason Jesus was born in Bethlehem on Christmas morn.
 Jesus was born to be our Savior from sin.
 Because Jesus came to live and die for us, everyone who believes in Jesus is forgiven.
 Our sins are washed away, even our sins of selfishness.

 Now, we don’t have to be selfish.
 The Holy Spirit works in us so we can humbly serve others.
 We can be kind, gentle, and helpful in our families and at school.
 And that is one of the most important ways we get ready for Christmas.

 Let’s pray together.
 Dear Jesus, you are kind and gentle and good.
 Thank you for being born on Christmas morn!
 Thank you for washing away all our sins, especially our selfishness.
 Make us humble and kind—like you, dear Jesus!
 Amen.

 Editor’s note: Today’s kid’s devotion is just one of many Christmas Ministry Messages you can find at ctainc.com.
 Do you have Christmas gifts for everyone in your kidmin program?
 It’s not too late to order!
-Check out the His Name Is Jesus magnet puzzle or the On Christmas Morn board book.
+Check out the Story of the Christmas Tree Build-Your-Own ornament or the Ten Fingers Ten Toes board book.
 Both make great gifts for the littlest believers!